TheoHatzis/TheoHatzis.github.io/docs/index.md

 - the **Fox** at the coalface, solving what others miss
 - the **Ibex**, surveying the full system landscape with quiet precision

-I operate flexibly across SOW‑aligned engagements and **Fixed‑Term Contracts**, providing structured technical grids, validation matrices, and milestone‑driven outcomes.
+I operate flexibly across SOW‑aligned engagements and Fixed‑Term Contracts, providing structured technical grids, validation matrices, and milestone‑driven outcomes.

 ---